-In accordance with Elon University’s commitment to diversity and global engagement and the fostering of respect for human differences, the Center for Leadership and the Multicultural Center at Elon University have collaborated to provide participants with an unprecedented look at the disciplines of diversity, leadership and the cross-sections of the two.
-Intersect educates students, faculty and professional staff on topics of diversity and leadership.
+In accordance with Elon University’s commitment to diversity and global engagement and the fostering of respect for human differences, the Center for Leadership and the Center for Race, Ethnicity and Diversity Education have collaborated to provide attendees with an unprecedented look at the disciplines of diversity, leadership, and the cross-sections of the two.
+Intersect educates students, faculty, and professional staff on topics of diversity and leadership.
 In previous years, these topics were explored through two independent conferences: the Diversity Leadership Conference and the Leadership Development Institute.
-Click here to learn about the conference histories.

-During this two-day conference, participants will engage in dialogue, reflection and training through keynote speakers, workshops and lunch and learns.
-The conference pillars: power and privilege, social change, oppression, and organizational development work to inspire participants to create positive change for the common good in their organizations and community.
+During this two-day conference, participants will engage in dialogue, reflection, and training through keynote speakers, workshops, and lunch and learns.
+The conference pillars work to inspire participants to create positive change for the common good in their organizations and community.

 Oppression, social change, power & privilege, and organizational development are the four pillars of the Intersect Conference.
 These pillars were chosen because they represent the intersectionality of leadership and diversity.
 Our understanding of these concepts will not only inform our understanding, but also our ability to engage in meaningful conversations and behaviors.

 The Intersect Conference Committee is excited to announce that the 2016 Intersect Conference will be held on Friday, November 4th and Saturday, November 5.
 The Intersect Conference Committee is looking forward to another successful conference following this past fall's engaging and inspiring conference!

 Intersect is FREE for Elon students, faculty, and staff.
 Attendees outside of the Elon University committee are welcomed and encouraged to attend.

 If you have specific questions, please contact Dana Carnes, Associate Director of the Center for Leadership (336-278-5323).